The Trout That Got Away: Why Non-Reproducibility Makes Our Memories (and Our Furniture) More Beautiful

 The image of our headquarters entrance lobby.
 A huge dining table with six chairs.

-In a sense, our products are non-reproducible because no two wood materials are the same.
 A good example is our tables.
-The surface of the top board is one and only, expressive, and special to you.
-Due to this character unique to natural material, we can’t provide exactly the same one as what you see in person at a shop.
-I would be glad if you could cherish what you get because it is going to be glorified the same as good memories.
+The surface of the top board is one-and-only, expressive, and special to you.
+Due to this character unique to natural material, we simply cannot provide exactly the same one as what you saw in the showroom.
+The table you receive is utterly unique.

 Shungo Ijima